cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 We're finally ready to deploy our application to Workers.
 Before we can successfully deploy the application, we need to set some configuration values both in Workers and Auth0.

-### Creating a KV namespace
+### Creating a Workers KV namespace

 In the code for this tutorial, we've used the constant `AUTH_STORE` to refer to a Workers KV namespace where we store authorization info for our users.
-Before we can deploy this project, we need to create a KV namespace and attach it to our Workers application.
-Using wrangler, we can create this KV namespace directly from the command-line:
+Before we can deploy this project, we need to create a Workers KV namespace and attach it to our Workers application.
+Using wrangler, we can create this Workers KV namespace directly from the command-line:

 ```sh
 $ wrangler kv:namespace create AUTH_STORE
 ```

-The output of running that command will be a block of code that you can paste directly into `wrangler.toml`, which will "bind" your new KV namespace to your application.
+The output of running that command will be a block of code that you can paste directly into `wrangler.toml`, which will "bind" your new Workers KV namespace to your application.
 It should look something like this:

 ```toml
 # wrangler.toml